-After constructing the up-to-date winning $y_{wi}$ and losing $y_{li}$ pairing at turn $i$ through simulation (Section~\ref{sec:selftraining_overview}), we update the policy model ($\pi_\theta$) using the DPO training objective\cite{rafailov2024direct}, which is as follows (we ignore the $i$ iterator for simplicity):
+After constructing the up-to-date winning $y_{wi}$ and losing $y_{li}$ pairing at turn $i$ through simulation (Sec.~\ref{sec:selftraining_overview}), we update the policy model ($\pi_\theta$) using the DPO training objective~\citep{rafailov2024direct}, which is as follows (we ignore the $i$ iterator for simplicity):

-where $p$ is a prompt consisting of a concatenation between \text{task info} and conversation history = \{$x_1, y_1, ..., x_{i-1}, y_{i-1}, x_i$\} with each $x_i$ and $y_i$ representing observed user-side and system-side utterances at turn $i$; $y_w$ and $y_l$ are the designated ``winning'' and ``losing'' responses or trajectories as set in Section~\ref{sec:selftraining_overview}; $\pi_{ref}$ is the initial reference policy model; and $\beta$ is a hyperparameter that regularizes the ratio between $\pi_{\theta}$ and $\pi_{ref}$.
-The gradient of this objective is given in \cite{rafailov2024direct} as follows:
+where $p$ is a prompt consisting of a concatenation between \text{task info} and conversation history = \{$x_1, y_1, ..., x_{i-1}, y_{i-1}, x_i$\} with each $x_i$ and $y_i$ representing observed user-side and system-side utterances at turn $i$; $y_w$ and $y_l$ are the designated ``winning'' and ``losing'' responses or trajectories as set in Sec.~\ref{sec:selftraining_overview}; $\pi_{ref}$ is the initial reference policy model; and $\beta$ is a hyperparameter that regularizes the ratio between $\pi_{\theta}$ and $\pi_{ref}$.
+The gradient of this objective is given as follows:

 where $R(p,y) = \beta \log \frac{\pi(y|p)}{\pi_{ref}(y|p)}$ for a given policy model $\pi$ and reference model $\pi_{ref}$, as proven under the assumptions in \cite{rafailov2024direct}.
 The intuition behind the objective is that the gradient of the loss function would increase the likelihood of winning responses $y_w \in Y_w$ and would decrease the likelihood of losing responses $y_l \in Y_l$, with each example being weighed by the magnitude of how incorrectly the implicitly defined reward model ranks the paired responses.